Home » Comparison » AMD vs Intel: Which CPU is Better?

 When it comes to upgrading or buying a new PC, choosing between AMD and Intel is where most of us get stuck.
 This blog covers the never-ending argument on AMD vs Intel to help you make an informed decision.

-Intel and AMD are the world’s highest valued semiconductor chip makers based on revenue.
+Intel and AMD are the world’s highest-valued semiconductor chip makers based on revenue.
 Both Intel and AMD are found in most processors of laptops and computers today.
 Hence, you might have observed these words written on your laptop.

 Why do you frequently hear the names “Intel” and “AMD”?